Part of Business Problems

 • Fix the first handoff, proof, or decision that blocks the rest.

-• Use Business Problem Review when the first fix is still unclear.
+• Use the business consultation when the first fix is still unclear.

 Wrong fix avoided